Gabo-araya/sgsi_ext/api_client/README.md

 - Enforce mandatory error handling.
 - Have a log of every request and response received as evidence in case of problems.

+The APIClient is built on top of the `requests` library due to its simplicity and flexibility.

 ## Classes

 ### APIClient

 This is the base class for the API client.
 It provides the basic HTTP methods in both blocking and non-blocking implementation.

-#### Structure of a request
+This class requires to be initialized with an `APIClientConfiguration` object.

+#### Request arguments

 GET and DELETE requests consume the following arguments: